michaelmargolis/TasmotaMiddleware/README.md

 ## Development Environment Setup

+### Install VS Code and Platformio

 ### Cloning the Repository

 Clone the repository to your local machine using:

 ```
 git clone https://github.com/michaelmargolis/TasmotaMiddleware